learn-co-curriculum/array-readme-qualifying/README.md

 An array is like a list but in code form.
 It is a way for your program to store pieces of data as a *collection*.
 Arrays can contain any data types in any combination––strings, integers, other arrays, hashes, etc.

 Arrays are declared by listing variable names or literals separated by commas (`,`) and wrapped in square brackets `[ ]`.
-To save our four student from above into an array, we write that in our code like this:
+To save our four students from above into an array, we write that in our code like this:

 ```ruby
 students = ["Harry Potter", "Ron Weasley", "Hermione Granger", "Draco Malfoy"]